trohit/ik/interviews/negotiating.md

     - what we will do if we get offtrack or
     - what's the most difficult thing to get around
 - 7 38 55 rule
+- chris discount : use your name to humanise yourself